Midwestern-Interactive/laravel-files/README.md

 ```

 # Usage
-Once you have the package and your template set up there are two methods available for use
+Once you have the package and your views set up there are two methods available for use
 ```php
 /**
  * The following will look for the `file` input in the request and